jillianchiam/Graph-of-Global-Video-Game-Sales/README.md

-# Graph of Global Video Game Sales
+# Visualizez Global Video Game Sales
 First project ever done

 I first learned how to write helper functions to produce neat and readable code, import data beyond the Python library to be used in the code (csv file).